Price Legibility and Fair Terms

 Across the big-cost case studies, one pattern keeps repeating:

-- the posted price is not the real price
+- the posted price is not the full price

 - the consumer sees key terms too late